 Chacolby enjoys traveling, watching movies, and time on the dance floor.
-She is married to her husband of thirteen years Fredrick Johnson of Valley, Alabama.
+She is married to her husband of nearly fourteen years Fredrick Johnson of Valley, Alabama.

 Jennifer has a BS from Auburn University Montgomery.
 Her background is in membership development and she has been working with volunteers since 1986.
 She was director of the international organization, American Society of Portrait Artists, for eleven years before she became director of the MACOA/RSVP Project in March of 2004.

 Her community involvement includes her membership in the Peter Forney Chapter of the Daughters of the American Revolution under her ancestor Sgt.
 William Wright, serving in her church, including singing in the choir and at occasional weddings.
 She has three beautiful daughters and she and her husband are the parents of five rescue pets.

 Martha Merrell Furr is MACOA’s Finance Director.
 She has been Finance Director since April of 1997 when she came down to “help out” temporarily until a new Finance Director could be found and hired!